vonajs/vona/packages-docs/guide/essentials/modularization/module.md

 ## Why need Modularization?

-May you agree with such an architectural concept: if you want to avoid `shit mountains`, then put `shit` into boxes

 In a large web business system, as the business grows and changes, it is also necessary to divide the system into relatively independent modules in order to avoid code bloating.
 This is why Vona introduces modularization

 ## Benefits of Modularization